marietta-mu/marietta-mu.github.io/uk_road_2023.md

 What were the main characteristics and possible contributing factors to road collisions in 2023?
 Are there any patterns for when and where most collisions occurred?
 What other potential elements, such as speed, road type or weather conditions, were at play?
 Is there a correlation between these elements and the severity of accidents?

+I have conducted time and location analyses, and looked at the environmental factors and present my findings below (full screen option available via options or Ctrl + Shift + F):

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRc0bpsCZNMiAblV7OvgTQ1LrCI82MIAsOjGHNw5z67rSbzBVCfvGoP9DlSEs6qDm4MVljesqeQ_xNr/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+The code is also available to study on [GitHub](https://github.com/marietta-mu/UK_Road_Collisions_2023).